10 Best Things You Can Do on Your Business Website

 9- Be picky with affiliates and advertisements

 Who’s product are you selling, yours or theirs?
 Avoid the temptation to plaster your website with advertising, it can damage your credibility.
 If you do have advertising make sure it’s relevant to your websites content.
 For example; if you’re a real estate agent your affiliate ads could be for mortgage brokers, moving companies and other complimentary businesses.
+Or if you’re selling products on Amazon, don’t use affiliate links and ads from other sites.

 When it comes to your business website, any affiliate ads you display will give the impression to your clients that these are companies you recommend.
 Make sure you know who your affiliates are and how they do business otherwise it could hurt your reputation.